ratorx/sshca/README.md

 ssh -L 5000:localhost:5000 example.com sshca sign_user -r localhost:5000 ~/.ssh/id_ed25519.pub
 ```

-Then whatever host and user keys can be signed using the other operations, using the same basic command.
+The first couple of commands probably need root access because they modify SSHD config.
 It's not recommended to expose the sshca server directly to the internet, but it might be necessary if SSH access is not available.
 It should be alright if you have to (especially for brief periods), because certificate generation requires user confirmation.

 ## TODO
 * GitHub Actions integration